alexa-js/alexa-app/README.md

 #### custom slot type values

 If you have custom slot types, you can define your custom slot type values as well.
 Custom values can either be simple strings, or more full-fledged objects if you want to take advantage of Skill Builder features like synonyms.
+If using synonyms, you can also take advantage of utterance expansion from alexa-utterances (including dictionary), as described below.

 ```javascript
 testApp.customSlot("animal", ["cat", "dog"]);